-The opened test story view shows the full execution history of the selected test.
-Executed lines of code are highlighted while lines that are displayed only to provide context are faded out.
+The opened view represents the full story of the selected test.
+Executed lines are highlighted and context lines are faded out.
 Whenever the execution jumps to a new file, the file name is displayed.
-When the execution jumps within the file, “…” is displayed.
+When the execution jumps within the file, the “…” is displayed.

 Initially, the line that you ran the command on will be highlighted, and you are free to scroll to the very end to see the test error, or to the beginning where test dependencies are imported, or search the view, find the place that interests you and start from there.

 Wallaby Time Travel Debugger is also fully available when a Test Story is displayed.
 This means that you can: